ken107/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The code for making predictions on my final model is located in the 14th cell of the Ipython notebook.

 For the first image, the model completely misses this sign (120km/h).
 The top five soft max probabilities were

 ![1][image10]

 For the 2nd image (30km/h), it guesses correctly with 100% certainty.

 ![1][image11]

-For the 3rd image (Children crossing), it guesses correctly with 99% certainty.
+For the 3rd image (Children crossing), it guesses correctly with 93% certainty.

 ![1][image12]

-For the 4th image (bad Children crossing sign), it guesses incorrect but with 90% certainty!
+For the 4th image (bad Children crossing sign), it couldn't guess what it is.

 ![1][image13]

-For the 5th image (Right turn ahead), it does not recognize at all.
+For the 5th image (Right turn ahead), it thought it is the 60km/h speed limit sign.

 ![1][image14]